-What is otoplasty and ear reconstruction like?
+What can otoplasty and ear reconstruction accomplish?

 If you are considering changing the shape, position, or the proportion of your ear, an otoplasty/ear reconstruction may be a proper procedure.
 An otoplasty/ear reconstruction procedure performed in our certified facilities in Cleveland, OH can also correct ear deformities that were present at birth.
 It can also repair ear structures that were damaged due to injuries or trauma.